.jpg&w=3840&q=75)

 What ROI in AI Means in 2026

-In 2026, ROI in Artificial Intelligence represents a mature financial discipline rather than a speculative exercise.
+In 2026, what is ROI in AI represents a mature financial discipline rather than a speculative exercise.
 Finance leaders now demand clear justification, realistic timelines, and auditable assumptions.

 AI ROI goes beyond a simple profit formula.
 It combines: